DillonFernandez/PatchUp/README.md

 PatchUp empowers Sri Lankan citizens to improve road infrastructure through seamless pothole reporting while providing local authorities with efficient management tools to prioritize and resolve issues.

-> **📚 Academic Project:** This project is developed as part of the Commercial Computing Second Year curriculum at APIIT Sri Lanka.
+> **Academic Project:** This project is developed as part of the Commercial Computing Second Year curriculum at APIIT Sri Lanka.

 ---